-If you're a UK student, combining support and adjustments arranged by the OU with extra support and adjustments provided through government funding, Disabled Students' Allowances (DSA), will give you the best chance of study success.
+If you're a UK student, combining support and adjustments arranged by the OU with extra support and adjustments provided through government funded Disabled Students' Allowance, will give you the best chance of study success.

 The following adjustments are available as standard from the OU: